iterorganization/IMAS-ParaView/docs/source/training_batch.rst

 Batch Processing
 ----------------

-In this section we will learn how to create batch processes.
-We will create a ParaView state file, and a write a python batch script, with which we can reproduce the same screenshot for multiple different URIs.
+In this section we will learn how to batch process data.
+We will create a ParaView state file, and write a python batch script, with which we can reproduce the same screenshot for multiple different URIs.

 Creation of ParaView state file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^